Joseph Storey

 Joseph William Storey (July 5, 1923 – August 12, 1975) was an internationally renowned architect based in Chatham, Ontario, Canada.
-He graduated from the University of Toronto School of Architecture in 1946.
+He graduated from the University of Toronto School of Architecture in 1947.
 He designed hundreds of unique homes, stores, offices, and public buildings, and many of his designs from the 1950s and 1960s are still strikingly modern today.
-His working career spanned three decades, in which time he was also a popular member of Chatham city council.
+His working career spanned three decades, in which time he was also a member of Chatham city council.
 His dedication to his community made the profession of architecture synonymous with that of civic leadership and public service.
 Storey died suddenly on his way to work in 1975 at the age of 52.
 The Joseph Storey Architectural Conservancy celebrates his many contributions to his home town every summer with a walking tour of homes he designed.

 Building a career

-After graduation from university, Joe Storey worked for one year in Toronto in the office of John Land Architect.
+After graduation from the University of Toronto School of Architecture in 1946, Storey worked for one year in Toronto in the office of John Lang Architect.
 After winning $750 in a Canada Mortgage and Housing Corporation competition, he returned to his hometown of Chatham, and at the age of twenty-four he established the practice of Joseph W. Storey, Architect in the fall of 1947.
 The reputation of the office was quickly established by Storey’s skilled translation of the functional clarity, simplicity, and elegant forms of modernism to the urban form of the then small town of Chatham.